vgarciasc/xeupiu/tutorial.md

 Press the `SQUARE` button until you cycle the cursor icon back to the default one (blue pointing hand). **The tool will produce mistakes if the default cursor is not used.**

-### 6. I have set up everything correctly, but when I try to run XEUPIU, the overlays are misaligned and nothing is being translated!

-This is a known issue currently being investigated.
-Please download and run an earlier version of Duckstation such as [v0.1-7371](https://github.com/stenzek/duckstation/releases/tag/v0.1-7371).

-### 7. I have set up the tool correctly, but when I try to run it, it crashes immediately!
+### 6. I have set up the tool correctly, but when I try to run it, it crashes immediately!

 There are some known Windows configurations that affect the tool in its current form; we are working on fixing this for future versions.
 In the meantime, before opening the tool, please guarantee that: